evothings/phonegap-estimotebeacons/README.md

 ## Credits

-Many thanks goes to [Konrad Dzwinel](https://github.com/kdzwinel) who developed the original version of this plugin and provided valuable support and advise for the redesign the plugin.
+Many thanks goes to [Konrad Dzwinel](https://github.com/kdzwinel) who developed the original version of this plugin and provided valuable support and advice for the redesign of the plugin.